KarimBoudjema/ex_form_values/README.txt

 number of items retrieve from.
 We save those values in a private tempstore collection and then we redirect the user the controller.

-2. A controller to retrieve the form's values for this user from the private tempstore and display a list of items from the RSS file introduced in the previous form.
+2. A controller (SimpleController.php) to retrieve the form's values for this user from the private tempstore and display a list of items from the RSS file introduced in the previous form.